erfgram/erfgram/README.md

 - 👋 Hi, I’m @erfgram
 - 👀 I’m interested in Design and Python
 - 🌱 I’m currently learning Python
-- 📫 Reach me at hi@erfgram.ir
+- 📫 Reach me at hi@erfgram.xyz

 <!---
 erfgram/erfgram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.